 As per tradition, the national flag will be unfurled followed by the national anthem with a booming 21-gun salute, it said.

-The parade will commence with President Ram Nath Kovind taking the salute, the ministry added.
+The ministry added that the parade will commence with President Ram Nath Kovind taking the salute.

 Seventeen tableaux from various states and union territories, namely, Gujarat, Assam, Tamil Nadu, Maharashtra, Uttarakhand, Chhattisgarh, Punjab, Tripura, West Bengal, Sikkim, Uttar Pradesh, Karnataka, Kerala, Andhra Pradesh, Arunachal Pradesh, Delhi and Ladakh will be showcased during the parade, depicting the geographical and rich cultural diversity of the country, it said.